White House rebuffs Russia bid to question US officials, amid new DC firestorm

 And Browder told Fox News that, given his British citizenship, Trump would “have to discuss that with [British Prime Minister] Theresa May and I don’t think she’d be too happy about turning me over to Putin."

-Earlier Thursday, Senate Minority Leader Chuck Schumer, D-N.Y., pushed a new resolution to protect McFaul and other current and former U.S. officials from questioning by Moscow.
+As the controversy gained steamed in Washington, the Senate on Thursday afternoon also unanimously approved a nonbinding resolution opposing making current and former U.S. officials available for questioning by Russia.

+Earlier Thursday, Senate Minority Leader Chuck Schumer, D-N.Y., blasted the president as he pushed the resolution.

 “That President Trump would even consider handing over a former U.S. ambassador to Putin and his cronies for interrogation is bewildering,” Schumer said on the Senate floor Thursday. “...
 If the president ever agreed to such a request, Congress must do everything in its power to block it.”